DherJ/react-auth/README.md

-# Well with waves frontend
+# React with auth frontend

 ## To change the papi url resource is in config/backEntryPoint.js